retrixe/concinnity/README.md

 ![screenshot of concinnity](https://f002.backblazeb2.com/file/retrixe-storage-public/concinnity/demo-light.jpg)

-This application currently supports watching locally stored files.
-Support for remotely hosted files and YouTube videos is planned.
+This application currently supports watching locally stored files and remotely hosted videos (over HTTP/S).
+Support for YouTube videos is planned.

 If you want to use concinnity with your friends, visit [concinnity.retrixe.xyz](https://concinnity.retrixe.xyz).
 Else, if you want to self-host concinnity, see the instructions below.